dataarts/tailbone/README.md

 # Automatic RESTful backend for AppEngine

+Dirty hacking on the cheap with with no server side code and App Engines infrastructure.
-A simple restful backend setup for app engine so you can write your apps in javascript via frameworks like AngularJS or Backbone etc and not have to touch any app engine code.
+It provides a simple restful backend setup for app engine so you can write your apps in javascript via frameworks like AngularJS or Backbone etc and not have to touch any app engine code.
 Or just using plain javascript and your own xhr calls.

 Also, for added capabilities, there is a javascript library auto served at /tailbone.js which does